What do the colored dots mean?

 Can you explain the difference between “units” and “plants?”

 The tracker provides separate data on each of the multiple power-generating facilities that typically exist at a particular location.
 Each of these facilities is referred to as a “unit.”
 The entire collection of units at a given location is referred to as a “plant.”

 What if I find an error or a missing project?

 Who built this tool?

 The tracker was designed and produced by Global Energy Monitor.
 To the greatest extent possible, the information in the tracker has been verified by researchers familiar with particular countries.
-The following people participated in plant-by-plant research: Elena Bixel (Europe Beyond Coal), James Browning (Global Energy Monitor), Bob Burton (Global Energy Monitor), Gregor Clark (Global Energy Monitor), Joshua Frank (Global Energy Monitor), Ted Nace (Global Energy Monitor), Christine Shearer (Global Energy Monitor), Adrian Wilson (Global Energy Monitor), and Aiqun Yu (Global Energy Monitor).
-Additional wiki editing and fact checking was provided by Christine Law, Iris Shearer, Austin Woerner, and Yvette Zhu.
-The tracker architect was Ted Nace.
-The project director is Christine Shearer.
+The following Global Energy Monitor researchers participated in the July 2023 update: Jelena Babajeva, Lucy Hummer, Jeanette Lim, Claire Pitre, and Xing Zhang.
+The following people participated in the initial plant-by-plant research: Elena Bixel (Europe Beyond Coal), James Browning (Global Energy Monitor), Bob Burton (Global Energy Monitor), Gregor Clark (Global Energy Monitor), Joshua Frank (formerly Global Energy Monitor), Ted Nace (Global Energy Monitor), Christine Shearer (formerly Global Energy Monitor), Adrian Wilson (Global Energy Monitor), Aiqun Yu (Global Energy Monitor), and others.
+Additional wiki editing and fact checking was provided by Christine Law, Iris Shearer, Austin Woerner, Yvette Zhu, and others.
+The tracker’s initial architect was Ted Nace and its first project manager was Christine Shearer.
+The current project manager is Flora Champenois.
 Web/GIS programming was done by Tom Allnutt and Gregor Allensworth (GreenInfo Network), with support from Tim Sinnott (GreenInfo Network).

 How do I cite the data?